Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/visualizing-your-results.md

 # 1.5 Visualizing your results

-To visualize the analysis tree and created features, run `openTreeBrowser.m`from the matlab command line.
+To visualize the analysis tree and features, run `openTreeBrowser.m`from the Matlab command line.
 It takes the analysis project as an input argument.

-Let's open the analysis project **Example-Analysis\_01 **which we created in the analysis build pipeline,`openTreeBrowse('Example-Analysis_01').`The user interface shows the epoch group and the list of features available at each epoch group.

-`epochGroupParameterPlot`It is similar to the diary plot in data curator, however, the difference is, it plots only the subset of epochs \(i.e epoch group\).
+Let's open the previously created analysis project **Example-Analysis\_01.**

+`openTreeBrowse('Example-Analysis_01');`

 ![](/assets/tree_browser.png)

+The user interface shows the epoch group and the list of features available at each epoch group.
+The panel below the tree describes the parameter present in selected node. `epochGroupParameterPlot` is similar to the diary plot in data curator, it plots only the subset of epochs \(i.e epoch group\).

 ## a\) Plot Feature